airr-community/common-repo-wg/recommendations.md

 compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).

 **Recommendation 4: Commercially valuable AIRR sequence data.** AIRR sequence data may be commercially valuable.
-In exceptional circumstances where there is an intent to commercialize AIRR sequence data and/or associated materials, data generators may be prevented from sharing those sequences/materials of potential value.
+In exceptional circumstances, where there is an intent to commercialize AIRR sequence data and/or associated materials, data generators may be prevented from publicly sharing those sequences/materials of potential value.
 In these cases, data generators are nevertheless encouraged to share the data using individually/institutionally negotiated legal instrument(s).

 Compliant AIRR Data Repositories